 The FD&C Act does not subject cosmetics to FDA premarket approval in order to be marketed legally.
 However, FDA collects samples for examination and analysis as part of its plant inspections, import inspections, and follow-up to complaints of adverse reactions.
 FDA may also conduct research on cosmetic products and ingredients to address safety concerns.

 The agency does not function as a private testing laboratory, and in order to avoid even the perception of conflict of interest, does not recommend private laboratories to consumers or manufacturers for sample analysis.
 Testing laboratories are listed in your telephone directory.

-Must cosmetic manufacturers register with FDA?
+Do cosmetic manufacturers have to register with the FDA?